Your Retool app isn't worth much if it doesn't get used! This module will walk through different ways to use and share your Retool apps.

 User-level permissions are only available on Business and Enterprise plans.
 All accounts on Free and Team plans have global Edit access by default and group attributes cannot be modified.

 Anyone with a Retool account counts as a user pricing-wise, editor or otherwise.
-On the Business and Enterprise plans, you do get the public apps feature, which lets you build apps that are publicly available to anyone with the URL.
+On the Business and Enterprise plans, you do get the public apps feature, which lets you build unauthenticated apps that are publicly available to anyone with the URL.
 Whoever uses that link won't need a Retool account, so you won't be charged for them.
-Since the app is public though, you wouldn't want it to have any user-specific information or dangerous functionality (I.E. deleting rows in a database).
+Since the app is completely public though, you wouldn't want it to have any user-specific information or dangerous functionality (I.E. deleting rows in a database).

 Right now, users can only belong to one organization at a time.
 If that user already created a Retool account before you invited them to your organization, then they already belong to another organization and aren’t invite-able to yours.